Find out the latest information about missed black bin, green bin and burgundy bin collections here.

 Burgundy bin collections

-If you missed your burgundy bin collection, or simply have additional recycling, you can at any time of year present this additional recycling in a box or bag i.e. carrier bag or white bin liner, at the side of your burgundy bin.
+If you missed your burgundy bin collection, or simply have additional recycling, you can at any time of year present this additional recycling in a box or bag i.e. clear carrier bag, at the side of your burgundy bin.
 Please do not mix your main bin and caddy recycling together, and please do not present the recycling in a black bag.

 Please refer the refuse and recycling collections calendar for further information.